kubernetes/kops/docs/aws.md

 If you bought your domain elsewhere, but **only want to use a subdomain in AWS Route53** you must modify your registrar's NS (NameServer) records.
 See the example below.

 Here we will be creating a hosted zone in AWS Route53, and migrating the subdomain's NS records to your other registrar.

+You might need to grab [jq](https://github.com/stedolan/jq/wiki/Installation) for some of these.

   - Create the subdomain